abenstirling/SemanticNavigation/README.md

 Kruti Dharanipathi - 3rd year Computer Engineering Student- I helped with writing the reports, feedback, and meeting facilitation.

-Ariel Young - 4th year Computer Engineering Student - I worked on data preprocessing and ensuring that everyone could get setup and run the .ipynb locally.
-Also helped tune models 1 and 3 to outstanding accuracy and great loss.
+Ariel Young - 4th year Computer Engineering Student - I worked on data preprocessing and ensuring that everyone could get setup and run the .ipynb locally, and helped to tune models 1 and 3 to a reasonably degree of accuracy and low loss.
+I also helped to write the report.

 Carson Rae - 4th-year Computer Engineering Student - I worked on data preprocessing (adding depth dimension, normalization, one-hot encoding, etc.) and designed and implemented the first model, along with initial hyperparameter tuning.